Ankita-Giri117/GitHub-Repository-Analyzer/README.md

  -Give it a name (e.g., "Analyzer App") and select scopes:
    * repo (to read repo data)
    * read:user\
 -Generate and copy the token.\
- v-Paste it into .env as VITE_GITHUB_TOKEN.
+-Paste it into .env as VITE_GITHUB_TOKEN.

 2. Generative AI API Key\
  -Go to Google AI Studio.\